Updated on October 18, 2024

-For any short-term rental alliance or group, a best practice is to get and maintain a lay of the land when it comes to STR data, especially before and during an STR ordinance process.
-Examining certain data can help shed light on how these rental properties play into the overall housing, tourism, and economic situations in your community.
+For any short-term rental alliance or group, a best practice is to get and maintain a lay of the land regarding STR data, especially before and during an STR ordinance process.
+Examining certain data can help shed light on how these rental properties play into your community’s overall housing, tourism, and economic situations.
 That information can help your community take a fact-based approach to decisions and balance out different interests.

-Whether or not your local government has gathered the data and analyzed it as part of due diligence in ordinance-making, anyone can access the relevant figures by going to the right online sources.
+Whether or not your local government has gathered and analyzed the data as part of due diligence in ordinance-making, anyone can access the relevant figures by going to the right online sources.

 Watch: Data-Driven Storytelling for Effective Advocacy [Leader Seminar Replay] ▶️